Cart 0

 Accreditation was reaffirmed by the AABC in 1985, 1990, and 2000.
 In 2004 the association was renamed the ABHE (Association for Biblical Higher Education).
 SPC’s accreditation was reaffirmed in 2011 for ten years by the COA of the ABHE.

-In 2017 the college engaged in self-study process which culminated in the submission of documentation required for the reaffirmation of accreditation.
+In 2017 the college engaged in a self-study process which culminated in the submission of documentation required for the reaffirmation of accreditation.
 The extensive report submissions, interviews and evaluation conducted by a Team of Evaluators in 2020 was concluded in March 2021.
 This was a very positive process for the college and the Association for Biblical Higher Education through the Commission on Accreditation re-affirmed SPC’s accreditation for another ten years (to 2031).
 The college anticipates continued growth and development during the next decade of ministry.

 Graduate Studies